dalesgit/zettelkasten/Poetry/poetry-12-02.md

 It's no good just setting down to write.
 What shall I write about?
 Northumbrian Prayer was good this morning.
-What sent it caareening after that.
+What sent it careening after that?

 Did I miss seeing a blossom?
 I read today about the paucity of rhyming in English, Outdone by numerous Romance (and other?) tongues.